How To Get An Autistic Child To Sleep – Advices for Parents

 Sleep and Autism

-However, the behaviors exhibited by autistic kids are the very things that prevent them from getting to bed.
-These behaviors include:
+Unfortunately, some of the behaviors exhibited by autistic kids are the very things that prevent them from getting to bed.
+These behaviors6 can include:

 • Hyperactivity